 - Emmanuel Boss – University of Maine, ME, USA

 - Collin Roesler – Bowdoin College, ME, USA

 - Mike Twardowki – Harbor Branch Ocean.
 Inst., USA

 - Dariusz Stramski – Scripps Institution of Oceanography, USA

 - Ali Chase – University of Washington, USA

-- John Hedley – Environmental Computer Science Ltd, Tiverton, Devon, UK
+- John Hedley – Numerical Optics Ltd., Tiverton, Devon, UK

 - Kevin Ruddick- Royal Belgian Institute of Natural Sciences, Belgium